COLA508/ESP32_IOT_SmartHome_Kit/docs/source/Assembly_Tutorial.rst

 ----

-Installation of the fixed part of the cabin
+5.Installation of the fixed part of the cabin
 --------------------------------------------

 Step 1: Attach the base